Speaking of HealthAre video games, screens another addiction?July 01, 2022

 It’s never too early to develop heart healthy habits.
 Developing habits early on with good nutrition, exercise and regular health care visits can benefit you throughout life.
 Starting young not only strengthens your heart and may prevent disease, it also lays the foundation for better habits as an adult.

 What kinds of foods are good for kids' and young adults’ hearts as they age?

-Havens: Making smarter food choices leads to stronger cardiovascular and overall health.
+Making smarter food choices leads to stronger cardiovascular and overall health.
 Our food selection also helps us maintain a healthy weight, which is essential for heart health.
-A diet rich in vegetables, fruits, low-fat dairy, whole-grains and lean protein (chicken and fish) are the mainstay of heart health.
+A diet rich in vegetables, fruits, low-fat dairy, whole grains and lean protein (chicken and fish) are the mainstay of heart health.

-Havens: At any age, being active is important.
+Being active is important at any age.
 For children ages 2 and older, it’s recommended they get at least 60 minutes of physical activity per day.

 Limit screen time.
 In other words, spend less time on the computer and television, and more time doing activities.
 Organized sports are a good way to get children involved in exercise and also promote teamwork.
 If a child is not interested in sports, other activities include walking, biking, jumping rope or simply playing outdoors.

 What’s the impact of thinking about heart health from an early age?

 Setting up heart healthy habits at a young age impacts future health.
 Maintaining a healthy weight, consuming heart healthy foods and exercising regularly can all significantly lower your chance of developing heart disease, and contributes to a longer and better quality life.

 Is it ever too late to start thinking about heart health?